 For the first time, in partnership with Colliers, the report also includes an analysis of the potential sales uplift set to be generated by the landmark £90 million Oxford Street Programme - a series of public realm enhancements to Oxford Street, which will be delivered in partnership by New West End Company, our members, and Westminster City Council.

-It is clear that Oxford Street is at a pivotal turning point - a moment to both revitalise the street we all love and create a new, best-in-class blueprint of what it means to be a thriving flagship retail leisure destination long into the future.
+It is clear that Oxford Street is at a pivotal turning point - a best-in-class blueprint of what it means to be a thriving flagship retail leisure destination long into the future.